MarkD833/RCBUS-68xxx/boards/68000_MFP_Board/readme.md

 Note that there is a current limit of 500mA - imposed by the host system USB hardware - when the system is powered this way.
 It is relatively easy to exceed this limit once several boards are in use.
 I power my system from an external 5V supply connected to the RCBus backplane instead.

 # Board Assembly
-Assembly of the board should be fairly straightforward.
-There are no surface mount devices to deal with.
+Assembly of the board should be fairly straightforward as there are no surface mount devices to deal with.

 If you choose have a turned pin socket for the system clock, then an 8-pin DIL turned pin socket can be used.
 I flipped the socket over - pins pointing upwards - and easily pushed out pins 2,3,6 & 7.